William O. Douglas: "Trees have standing"

+Douglas biographer M. Margaret McKeown found that he was influenced in his opinion by reading a pre-publication copy of a Southern California Law Review article by Christopher Stone.
+In "Should Trees Have Standing? – Toward Legal Rights for Natural Objects", Stone advanced an argument that would later be the basis for the legal concepts of Environmental personhood and Rights of nature.

 Environmentalism

-In his autobiographical Of Men and Mountains (1950), Douglas discusses his close childhood connections with nature.
-In the 1950s, proposals were made to create a parkway along the path of the C&O Canal, which ran on the Maryland bank parallel to the Potomac River.
+Douglas was a lifelong mountaineer.
+In his autobiographical Of Men and Mountains (1950), he discusses his close childhood connections with nature.
+In the 1950s, proposals were made to create a highway along the path of the C&O Canal, which ran on the Maryland bank parallel to the Potomac River.
 The Washington Post editorial page supported the action.
-However, Douglas, who frequently hiked on the Canal towpath, opposed the plan and challenged reporters to hike the 185 mile length of the Canal with him.
-After the hike, the Post changed its stance and advocated preservation of the Canal in its historic state.
+However, Douglas, who frequently hiked on the Canal towpath, opposed the plan and challenged the newspaper's editors to hike the 185-mile length of the Canal with him.
+After the hike (which the journalists were unable to complete), the Post changed its stance and advocated preservation of the Canal in its historic state.
 Douglas is widely credited with saving the Canal and with its eventual designation as a National Historic Park in 1971.
 He served on the board of directors of the Sierra Club from 1960 to 1962 and wrote prolifically on his love of the outdoors.
 In 1962, Douglas wrote a glowing review of Rachel Carson's book Silent Spring, which was included in the widely-read Book-of-the-Month Club edition.

 He later swayed the Supreme Court to preserve the Red River Gorge in eastern Kentucky, when a proposal to build a dam and flood the gorge reached the Court.
 Douglas personally visited the area on November 18, 1967.
 The Red River Gorge's Douglas Trail is named in his honor.

-In May 1962, Douglas and his wife, Cathleen, were invited by Neil Compton and the Ozark Society to visit and canoe down part of the free-flowing Buffalo River in Arkansas.
+In May 1962, Douglas and his wife, Cathleen, were invited by Neil Compton and the Ozark Society to visit and canoe down part of the free flowing Buffalo River in Arkansas.
 They put in at the low water bridge at Boxley.
 That experience made him a fan of the river and the young organization's idea of protecting it.
 Douglas was instrumental in having the Buffalo preserved as a free-flowing river left in its natural state.
 The decision was opposed by the region's Corps of Army Engineers.
 The act that soon followed designated the Buffalo River as America's first National River.